Kile

 Kile is a TeX/LaTeX editor to edit TeX/LaTeX source code.
 It runs on Unix-like systems including Mac OS X and Linux, as well as Microsoft Windows via the KDE on Windows initiative, with the Qt and KDE libraries installed.

 Name and Pronunciation

 Kile means tickle or wedge in Norwegian, the native language of some of the Qt developers.
 As such, its proper pronunciation is /kiːlə/ and not /kaɪl/.

 Features

-Kile has many useful features needed to edit TeX/LaTeX source code, such as:
+Kile has many useful features for editing TeX/LaTeX source code, such as: